bleucon/LCRRT/README.md

 # LCRRT

-This ia a PyTorch implemention of Landmark Cluster Region Reasoning Transformer for face landmark detection.
+This ia a PyTorch implemention of Landmark Cluster Relation Reasoning Transformer for face landmark detection.

 ## train